eskapandr/DataLearn/DE-101/Module01/README.md

 Then we had to create the dashboard in Excel from the [Superstore.xls](sources/Sample%20-%20Superstore.xls) file using Lookup, pivot tables and other functions of Excel.

 Superstore is a mock dataset.
-It provides detailed sales information for a company that sells various products to different types of customers in the USA.
+It provides detailed sales information for a company that sells various categories of products to different segments of customers in the USA.
 The dataset contains information for 4 years (from 2016 to 2019).

 Here is my dashbord (screenshot):